Please note the steps outlined below are for Harris County Public Health (HCPH) only. Steps for other providers may differ.

 1st Booster Dose:

-All people ages 5 years and older should receive the 1st booster dose of any FDA-authorized or approved COVID-19 vaccine.
+All eligible people ages 5 years and older should receive the 1st booster dose of any FDA-authorized or approved COVID-19 vaccine.
+Currently, a booster is not recommended for any children or teens between the aged of 6 months to 17 years old who have completed the Moderna 2-dose primary series.
 The interval for the 1st booster dose should follow the interval recommended for the primary series you received.
 See recommendations below of when you should receive your 1st booster dose:

 - 5 months after completing a 2-dose primary series of Pfizer or Moderna